vncwr/vncwr/README.md

 # Vince Warren Pradas

-Full-stack developer — **TypeScript · React · Node.js · Tailwind**.
+DEV — **TypeScript · React · Node.js · Tailwind**.
 CS student at NEMSU, freelancing since 2024.

 **What I build:** web apps, REST APIs, dashboards, automation/scrapers, and chatbots.
 Recent work includes a tournament registration platform for a Moonton Games esports event (thousands of concurrent users) and a full-stack e-learning platform used daily by my university.